As part of our mission to help people be active citizens, mySociety provides digital tools and research to help the

 Our digital activities

 - As a remote working, tech-producing organisation, it’s plain that the hosting of our own software, and our use of others’ third party services, is a major carbon cost.
-At the time of writing, we are in the process of calculating the impact of our servers so that we can make decisions over how best to minimise it and whether to offset.
+We’ve calculated the impact of our servers and are currently in the process of moving to data centres that buy renewable energy, and consolidating to reduce the number of physical machines.

 - We’re also looking into the environmental policies of the third party suppliers we use for services, from hosting to video conferencing.
 As contracts come up for renewal, we’ll be assessing suppliers on their environmental commitment, giving this equal weight as we do to considerations of cost — if not more.